sdruskat/software-citation-lesson/episodes/introduction.md

 ## Citation metadata

-We have learned that we need some very specific metadata to correctly cite a software version.
+We need some very specific metadata to correctly cite a software version.
 The main question is, where do we get these metadata from?
 Unlike a paper, software usually does not have a title page that provides all the correct metadata.